grafoojs/grafoo/packages/react/readme.md

 ### Mutation query dependency

-**Important** to notice that to update the cache `update` and `optimistUpdate` hooks depend on a `query` prop (that needs to be passed to `Consumer` as prop).
+**Important** to notice that to update the cache `update` and `optimistUpdate` hooks depend on a `query` and it's `variables` object props (so they need be declared in the `Consumer`).
 If you need to perform a mutation but updating the cache is not strictly important you can just use the mutation promise resolved data or use the client instance directly.

 ### `update`